Study Code of Practice and Student Code of Conduct

 - Accessing non-authorized materials or programmes during exams or tests when no aids have been allowed.

-- Receiving ‘help’ from parents or classmates or online sources to complete a piece of work which is then submitted as the student’s own work.
+- Receiving ‘help’ from parents or classmates or online sources or AI to complete a piece of work which is then submitted as the student’s own work.

 Coursework (IAs) add